cfoulston/Unity-Reorderable-List/README.md

 ## Usage

-There are 2 ways to use the ReorderableList:
+There are 2 ways to use the ReorderableList
-Create a custom Editor for your class and create a ReorderableList pointing to your serializedProperty Create custom list class which extends from ReorderableArray<T>, assign [Reorderable] attribute above property (not class).
+1. Create a custom Editor for your class and create a ReorderableList pointing to your serializedProperty
+2. Create custom list class which extends from ReorderableArray<T>, assign [Reorderable] attribute above property (not class).